miyagit/chat-space/README.md

 | name     | string      | Not null       |

 1. has_many :messages
-2. has_many :groupsusers
+2. has_many :groups_users
-3. has_many :groups, through: :groupsusers
+3. has_many :groups, through: :groups_users